bhuisgen/blog-server/README.md

 # Blog-server

-Blog-server is a blog REST API server developed by Boris HUISGEN.
+Blog-server is a REST API blog engine developed by Boris HUISGEN.

 The project is under GNU GPL licence.